ReactiveHTML/rimmel/README.md

 ```

 ## Virtual DOM?
 No
-Rimmel doesn't make use of any Virtual DOM.
-That concept originates from the assumption that the DOM is slow.
-This might be the case with some frameworks that make a large number of unnecessary updates, but Rimmel never makes any when not needed.
-Only you control when an update should happen.
+The concept of Virtual DOM originates from the assumption that the DOM is slow, which might be the case for some frameworks that make large numbers of unnecessary updates or re-renders, in which case it may become less expensive to run those computations outside of the DOM.

+Since Rimmel never makes any unnecessary DOM update and the concept of a component re-rendering doesn't exist by itself, the whole idea of a Virtual DOM is simply not needed.

-Rimmel uses Sinks, which are direct DOM manipulation functions, attached to the Observable streams you provide.
-Whenever there is new data, it gets to the DOM immediately.
-You are in control of when or how often you emit data.
-You can throttle/sample/debounce as you see fit for your application.
+Rimmel uses Sinks, which are memory and/or performance-optimised direct DOM manipulation functions, attached to the Promises or Observable streams you provide.
+When there is new data, it gets sinked to the DOM immediately.
+You are in control of when or how often you emit data, so you can also throttle/sample/debounce as you see fit for your needs.

+## Component Re-rendering?
+Never
+Several UI libraries and frameworks around have a concept of component re-rendering, which implies running the whole component's function again in order to check its output and diff it against the DOM.
+Since Rimmel makes use of reactive streams for state management, everything turned out to be dramatically simpler.

+There is only one time a component is "rendered", which is when it first goes to the page.
+After that, only "updates" happen, which are performed with native DOM calls.

+## Forward Refs?
+No need
+Forward refs are a construct used in Imperative-Reactive UI libraries to enable referencing and later modifying DOM elements that don't exist yet.
+The simple, yet effective functional paradigm used by Rimmel enables you to define any change to a DOM element as a Promise or Observable stream.
+This means whenever your streams emit any data, the elements will already be there to receive them, effectively making the use of Forward Refs redundant.

+## Structured Data?
+Delegated
+When you're dealing with structured data, like lists or grids of repeated data, the best way to handle it depends on multiple factors, so it's left as an extension opportunity.
+You can create your advanced Sinks to render complex data structures and manage specific aspects of its interactions in the most optimal way for your needs.

+To display and manage the UI for any dynamic list where you plan to support CRUD operations, perhaps drag'n'drop, you may consider using an `Observable Collection` from [Observable Types](https://github.com/ReactiveHTML/observable-types), which is a rendering-aware extension of `Array`, every method of which is mapped to an optimised UI rendering command.

+<br><br><br><hr><br><br><br>

-## Hello World "Plus"
+## 👋 Hello World👋 ++
 Want a more involved example?<br>
 Let's make a component featuring a Red, Green and Blue slider that get transformed into an #RRGGBB colour string, displayed in a text box and used as the fill colour of an SVG circle: